Nature

 — Frank Leslie, Illustrated Newspaper, May 6, 1865

-While Manassas National Battlefield Park preserves the sites of the First and Second Battles of Manassas, it also protects over 4,000 acres of forests, grasslands, streams, and ponds on rolling hills in the central Piedmont region.
+While Manassas National Battlefield Park preserves the sites of the First and Second Battles of Manassas, it also protects over 4,000 acres of natural habitat.
 Nearly half the park is grassland that provides crucial habitat for grassland birds and pollinators including monarch butterflies.
-The other half is forest from early-successional Virginia pine stands to relatively mature oak-hickory forests.
+The other half is forests from early-successional Virginia pine stands to relatively mature oak-hickory forests.

 • Bird resting in tall grass